 7. Have the right technologies in place

-Account Based Marketing wouldn’t work effectively if there are no proper technology systems in place.
+It wouldn’t work effectively if there are no proper technology systems in place.
 It is important to identify tools and resources to automate the processes.
-Look for account based marketing solutions that can integrate lead and contact information.
+Look for account-based marketing solutions that can integrate lead and contact information.
 It will ensure that contact information is updated and aligned to appropriate accounts.
-The solutions provider should provide real-time support with help desk and follow up services.
-The Account Based Marketing automation solution should integrate with existing solutions in sales and marketing.
+The solutions provider should provide real-time support with a help desk and follow up services.
+The Account-Based Marketing automation solution should integrate with existing solutions in sales and marketing.

-For small and medium companies with budget constraints, a right Customer Relationship Management (CRM) software can be programmed to do some Account Based Marketing chores such as account level metrics, and create new opportunities.
+For small and medium companies with budget constraints, the right Customer Relationship Management (CRM) software can be programmed to do some Account-Based Marketing chores such as account-level metrics and create new opportunities.

 8. Focus on no strings attached offers and build credibility